Kentucky Route 67 (1929–1969): Route description

 KY 67's original route began at an intersection with U.S. Route 68 (US 68) in downtown Bowling Green.
-At the time of KY 67's existence, the route's southern terminus was located within a stretch of US 68 and KY 80 where the two concurrently running routes were in a two-way split on State and College Streets, a few blocks northeast of the campus of Western Kentucky State College (now Western Kentucky University).
-From the State Street intersection, KY 67 followed Main Street (now Main Avenue) for 0.3 mi before making a right turn onto Gordon Avenue to exit the city and cross the Barren River.
+At the time of KY 67's existence, the route's southern terminus was located within a stretch of US 68 and KY 80 where the two concurrently running routes were within a one-way pair, splitting the route between State and College Streets, a few blocks northeast of the campus of Western Kentucky State College (now Western Kentucky University).
+From the State Street intersection, KY 67 followed Main Street (now Main Avenue) for 0.3 mi before making a right turn onto Gordon Avenue to exit the city, skirt the east side of the Delafield neighborhood, and cross the Barren River.
 The highway originally ran through parts of northern Warren County, including the unincorporated community of Anna, but passing just east of Richardsville.

-At Glenmore, KY 67 intersected KY 185, which branched into the far eastern part of Butler County.
-KY 67 then crossed the Green River into Edmonson County via the Bear Creek Ferry, which was a toll ferry situated extremely close to the Butler-Edmonson-Warren County tripoint, and not too far upstream from the then-U.S. Army Corps of Engineers-operated Green River Lock and Dam Number 5.
-Most traffic from northern and western Edmonson County heading to Bowling Green used this ferry for convenience.
+At Glenmore, KY 67 intersected KY 185, which branched into the far eastern part of Butler County via Honaker's Ferry (later replaced by a bridge).
+KY 67 then crossed the Green River into Edmonson County via the Bear Creek Ferry, which was a toll ferry situated extremely close to the Butler–Edmonson–Warren County tripoint, and about 1.5 mi upstream from the site where the then-U.S. Army Corps of Engineers-operated Green River Lock and Dam Number 5 once stood until its 2024 removal.
+Most traffic from northwestern Edmonson County heading to Bowling Green used this ferry for convenience.
 The tolls ranged from 10 to 30 cents each time the driver went one way on the ferry during the 1960s.
-After crossing the ferry, KY 67 went further north-northeastward to the community of Segal, where it had a junction with the original KY 555 (Segal Road), which is now KY 655.
-After that, KY 67 followed the present-day KY 655 for the remainder of its current eastward course when it passed through Segal and Asphalt and it finally met its northern terminus at Windyville, where it intersected KY 70.
+After crossing the ferry, KY 67 went further north-northeastward to the community of Segal, where it had a junction with the original KY 555 (Segal Road, now a part of KY 655).
+After that, KY 67 followed the present-day KY 655 for the remainder of its current eastward course where it passed through Segal and Asphalt and it finally met its northern terminus at Windyville, where it intersected KY 70.

 History

 Road history

 As one of the state's charter state routes formed in 1929, KY 67 underwent some changes throughout its estimated 38-year-long existence, including some reroutings to straighten out the highway in one spot on the north side of Bowling Green, complete with a new bridge over the Barren River, which opened to traffic in 1957.
-The Bear Creek Ferry was one of several ferryboats that traversed the Green River during the early days of the state highway system; it was one of a few remaining ferries in the area when a feature article on the area's ferries was published in a September 1956 edition of the Bowling Green Daily News.
+The Bear Creek Ferry was one of several ferryboats that traversed the Green River during the early days of the state highway system; it was one of the few remaining ferries in the area when a feature article on the area's ferries was published in a September 1956 edition of the Bowling Green Daily News.